roy-shantanu/jira-restassured/README.md

         3. if any new param is added
         4. if any param is missing

-3. Schema tests has its own suite defined in the `@Test` annotation, these tests can be selected by passing run argument -Psuites=schema
+3. Schema tests has its own suite defined in the `@Test` annotation, these tests can be selected by passing run argument "-Psuites=schema"
     1. See build.gradle where the argument is queried and test suite xml file is selected
     2. see test/resource/suites where the suits are defined